by John Darer CLU ChFC MSSC RSP CLTC

 - There are no solvency issues for Aviva or Athene.
 In fact the successor insurer to Aviva following the sale was upgraded by A.M.
 Best in the interim.
 A.M.
 Best affirmed Athene's upgraded ratings in 2018.

-- Fortunately lead plaintiff John Griffiths and I got ahead of the story by making the discovery in the Fall of 2014 and the class action filed by Marcus and Auerbach in July 2015 led to what can only be seen as a positive result for over 4,000 annuitants.
+- Fortunately lead plaintiff John Griffiths and I got ahead of the story by making the discovery in the Fall of 2014 and the class action filed by the Philadelphia law firm of Marcus and Auerbach in July 2015 led to what can only be seen as a positive result for over 4,000 annuitants.
 Once again nobody lost money, no money was in imminent danger and this was nipped in the bud.